janbar/ipfilter/README.txt

   4. Restart the server NGINX.

   At this point, the module has been enabled for the configured location(s).
-  In the given example, only the request with IP that matches in the database are allowed to browse resources.
+  In the given example, only the request with allowed IP in the database are allowed to browse resources.
 Others are redirected to the denied url.

 Update the database
 ===================